Air Service Training: Engineering training

 Working with the college, AST delivers aeronautical engineering courses for professionals so they can meet European Aviation Safety Agency (EASA) standards.
 These range from introductions to aircraft systems and maintenance processes to approved courses needed for Licensed Aircraft Engineer (LAE) status.
 They include: approved Part 66 Category A; approved Part 66 Category B; Category B sandwich course, non-certifying courses and modular courses.

 AST also runs academic courses up to BEng (hons) degree in aircraft maintenance.
-EASA licences are generally regarded as suitable qualifications for beginning a career in aviation.
+European Aviation Safety Agency licences are generally regarded as suitable qualifications for beginning a career in aviation.

 Approved courses

-AST had approval to run courses from ARB, CAA, JAA and EASA and met the JAR-147 requirements to deliver and assess the JAR-66 Ab-Initio course.
-It also gained approval under EASA Part 147 regulations and was previously the preferred training provider of national and international companies, such as Cathay Pacific, British Airways, BMI British Midland, EasyJet, Ryanair and Bristow Helicopters Ltd.
+AST had approval to run courses from ARB, CAA, JAA and European Aviation Safety Agency and met the JAR-147 requirements to deliver and assess the JAR-66 Ab-Initio course.
+It also gained approval under EASA Part 147 regulations and was previously the preferred training provider of national and international companies, such as Cathay Pacific, British Airways, BMI, EasyJet, Ryanair and Bristow Helicopters.

 AST had also been the preferred training provider for aircraft engineer licensing for several military and governmental organisations, including the Royal Flight of Oman, Kuwait Air Force and the British Army Air Corps.

 As well as approved courses for engineer licensing, AST also provided customised training for individuals and organisations, including aircraft mechanics, aeronautical fundamentals and helicopter maintenance fundamentals.